pyca/pyopenssl/doc/api/ssl.rst

     arguments: the :py:class:`Connection` and a list of offered protocols as bytestrings, e.g. ``[b'http/1.1', b'spdy/2']``.
 It should return one of these bytestrings, the chosen protocol.

+.. py:method:: Context.set_cookie_generate_cb(callback)

+    Specify a callback function that will be called on the server when the :py:data:`OP_COOKIE_EXCHANGE` option is enabled.
+The server will use this callback to build the DTLS HelloVerifyRequest.

+    *callback* should be the callback function.
+It will be invoked with one
+    argument: the :py:class:`Connection`.
+It should return a bytestring containing the generated cookie.

+.. py:method:: Context.set_cookie_verify_cb(callback)

+    Specify a callback function that will be called on the server when a client offers a cookie within a DTLS ClientHello.

+    *callback* should be the callback function.
+It will be invoked with two
+    arguments: the :py:class:`Connection` and a bytestring containing the client cookie.
+    The callback must return a boolean that indicates the result of validating the client cookie: ``True`` if the cookie is valid, or ``False`` if the cookie is invalid.

 .. _openssl-session: